PULPIT TODAY SERMONS

 Psalm 139:9 says, “If I rise on the wings of the dawn or if I settle on the far side of the sea, (10) even there your hand will guide me, your right hand will hold me fast.”

-Do you know when we experience defeat?
-We often fail when we attempt to implement our strategy rather than God’s.
 But remember, if God knows everything, and He does; and if God is completely wise, and He is; then it makes sense to follow His leading.
 It seems appropriate to heed the “voice behind . . . [us that says,] “This is the way; walk in it.”

 There are many ways God exercises the Doctrine of Guidance toward Christians:

-- God leads us by His infallible written Word—the Bible.
+He leads us by His infallible written Word—the Bible.

-He leads supernaturally through dreams and visions.
+He leads supernaturally through dreams & visions.

-- Moses is the man that conversed with God face to face as a man speaks with his friend.
+Moses is the man that conversed with God face to face as a man speaks with his friend.

 Moses performed more miracles than anyone but Christ.